-Speed can be set according to the approximate cutter diameter you will be using and to the hardness of the material being cut.
+Upon placing a load on the cutter, router speed is determined according to the approximate cutter diameter you will be using and to the hardness of the material being cut.
 The best cuts are made when the cutter is fed through material at the proper rate of feed.

-ROUTER ACCESSORIES
+OPTIONAL ROUTER ACCESSORIES

-Your router comes equipped with several accessories.
+Optional accessories available for use with your plunge router are an edge guide, roller guide, and template guide bushing.
 The edge guide keeps the cutter parallel with an edge of the workpiece when cutting grooves and rabbets.
-The roller (contour) guide allows the router to be used to trim laminates and make cuts parallel with an irregularly shaped edge.
+The roller guide allows the router to be used to trim laminates and make cuts parallel with an irregularly shaped edge.
 The template guide bushing enables the router to follow a template for making duplicate shapes.